A library for making Promises more friendly, fluent, and fun(ctional).

 npm install --save fun-promises

-The following URL contains a script which will set the FunPromises
+The following URL contains a script which will set the FunPromises global to

 be an object containing the various exports of